Miro0o/Docs-Notes/Information Science & Computer Science/🔑 CS Core/🛣️ Programming Language Processing & Program Execution/🤡 Program Execution (Runtime)/Procedure (Function) Call & Runtime Memory Layout.md

 ## Intro
 > 🔗 https://www.sciencedirect.com/topics/computer-science/procedure-call

-A procedure call in computer science refers to the invocation of a modular block of code, known as a procedure, which is designed to perform a specific task within a program.
+A procedure call in computer science refers to the invocation of a **modular block of code**, known as a **procedure**, which is designed to perform a specific task within a program.
 Depending on the particular [programming language](https://www.sciencedirect.com/topics/computer-science/programming-language), a procedure may be called a function, subroutine, method, or other names; some languages make distinctions between these terms.
-When a procedure is called, control is transferred from the calling procedure (the caller) to the called procedure (the callee), which executes its statements and may return control and possibly a value to the caller.
-Each procedure call creates and initializes procedure-local storage, which protects the caller's environment, establishes the callee's environment, and creates any linkages between those environments specified by the call and the language.
+When a procedure is called, control is transferred from the calling procedure (the **caller**) to the called procedure (the **callee**), which executes its statements and may return control (to the next instruction of  **call site**, i.e. the next instruction of the calling instruction) and possibly a value to the caller.
+Each procedure call creates and initializes **procedure-local storage**, which protects the caller's environment, establishes the callee's environment, and creates any linkages between those environments specified by the call and the language.
 This mechanism allows programmers to develop and test parts of a program in isolation, providing insulation against problems in other procedures.

-Procedure calls are fundamental to structuring programs and enabling abstraction.
-Procedures help define interfaces between system components; cross-component interactions are typically structured through procedure calls.
+**Procedure calls are fundamental to structuring programs and enabling abstraction.** Procedures help define interfaces between system components; cross-component interactions are typically structured through procedure calls.
 They play a critical role in separate compilation, which allows [software developers](https://www.sciencedirect.com/topics/computer-science/software-developer) to build large software systems.
-Procedure calls provide an orderly transfer of control and a standard way to map arguments from the caller's name space to the callee's name space.
-The activation of a procedure refers to the instance of its execution, with each call creating a distinct activation that maintains its own local state.
-Procedures are essential in defining interfaces between system components and in enabling reliable code.
+Procedure calls provide an orderly transfer of control and a standard way to map arguments from the **caller's name space** to the **callee's name space**.
+The activation of a procedure refers to the instance of its execution, with each call creating a distinct activation that maintains its own local state. **Procedures are essential in defining interfaces between system components and in enabling reliable code.**

 ### Why Procedure and Procedure Calls?
 This is how Turing machine is designed, and by this design it gives our the power of Turing machine, i.e. the computation power that can compute any problem described by a Turing-complete language. 🥸

+Essentially, it gives our program the power of recursion.

 ↗ [The Essence of Computing - Programs & The Semantics of Programs](../../../🗺%20CS%20Overview/The%20Essence%20of%20Computing%20-%20Programs%20&%20The%20Semantics%20of%20Programs.md)
 ↗ [Computability (Recursion) Theory - Turing Machine and R.E.
 Language](../../../🧮%20Mathematics/🤼‍♀️%20Mathematical%20Logic%20(Foundations%20of%20Mathematics)/😶‍🌫️%20Theory%20of%20Computation/Computability%20(Recursion)%20Theory%20-%20Turing%20Machine%20and%20R.E.%20Language/Computability%20(Recursion)%20Theory%20-%20Turing%20Machine%20and%20R.E.%20Language.md)